adrianHards/learning-rails/setup.md

 - [Heroku](#heroku)

 ---
+You may want to run a few [updates](https://github.com/adrianHards/rails-guide/blob/main/other/terminal.md) before proceeding with a new project. <br>
 ### [Rails New](https://guides.rubyonrails.org/getting_started.html)

 Run `rails new -h` to view all the options you can pass to `rails new`.
 For practice apps I've settled with: